Inspiration

 Keihanna Commemorative Park

-Shokado Garden Art Museum
+Shokado Garden and Art Museum

-Shokado Garden Art Museum
+Shokado Garden and Art Museum

-Shokado Garden Art Museum
+Shokado Garden and Art Museum

 Things to Know for Your Trip